konklone/tmcw.github.com/_posts/2012-11-10-microsoft-excel-and-the-folk-tradition-of-technology.md

 and now it is time to move beyond.
 I don't believe this.
-The relevance design in charts and even the idea that we _need_ custom-designed charts is because bad tools like Microsoft Excel made visualization normal; they turned a specific, cloistered practice into someting that we can picture in our heads and feel like we understand.
+The relevance design in charts and even the idea that we _need_ custom-designed charts is because bad tools like Microsoft Excel made visualization normal; they turned a specific, cloistered practice into something that we can picture in our heads and feel like we understand.

 So popularity, normality, and mediocrity aren't things to be eliminated;